Irish media minister announces external review of governance and culture at RTE

 The move follows the revelation that Tubridy was paid several hundred thousand euro more than RTE had previously declared.

-On Friday, the director general of RTE Dee Forbes was suspended amid the fall out from the furore rocking the broadcaster.
+On Friday, director general of RTE Dee Forbes was suspended amid the fallout from the furore rocking the broadcaster.

+On Saturday, a senior executive emailed staff at RTE to apologise and inform them that new contracts have been paused pending the implementation of new oversight measures.

-Ms Martin announced the review after meeting with the chair of the RTE Board Siun Ni Raghallaigh at her department in Dublin on Saturday afternoon.
+Ms Martin announced the external review after meeting the chairwoman of the RTE Board, Siun Ni Raghallaigh, at her department in Dublin on Saturday afternoon.

 RTE has commissioned its own external probe into the contracts of other higher earners at the broadcaster.